Hi, I'm Caroline!

 - Today you can find us doing all the “homestead things” like walking on an old dirt road, playing with Brody, taking care of the chickens, or planting veggies in our garden.

 - Say “Hello!” at email@example.com

-- Connect with me on the socials at @notyouraverage.dietitian where I especially love to give you the inside scoop on daily life on the farm + all the drop-the-diet tips you could need!
+- Connect with me on Instagram at @notyouraverage.dietitian where I love to give a peek at daily life on the farm + all the not your average diet tips you could need!